sameersbn/docker-postgresql/README.md

 ## Persistence

 For PostgreSQL to preserve its state across container shutdown and startup you should mount a volume at `/var/lib/postgresql`.
+If you don't like the default volume destination then you can change it

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*